We may earn affiliate commissions for the recommended products. Learn more.

 More than anything, responsibly using port forwarding requires care and diligence.
 The following general tips will make sure that you stay safe:

 • Update your devices quickly.
 Vulnerabilities are constantly discovered and fixed in operating systems and other software.
-If you put off updating your computer, there might be a bug that a hacker can use to defeat your security and gain access to your computer.
+If you put off updating your computer, there might be a bug that a malicious hacker can use to defeat your security and gain access to your computer.

 • Don’t expose more than you need.
 Once you learn how to use port forwarding, you might want to use it with all sorts of devices and services.
 This is a bad idea.
 As you expose more surface, the odds of a successful cyberattack against your computer increase.